aidos-lab/aidos-lab.github.io/content/people.md

 # People

-We, the people of the AIDOS Lab, firmly believe in and are committed to Dr. Federico Ardila-Mantilla's Axioms:
+We, the people of the AIDOS Lab, firmly believe in and are committed to [Dr. Federico Ardila-Mantilla's axioms](https://fardila.com/):

 - **Axiom 1.** Mathematical potential is equally present in different groups, irrespective of geographic, demographic, and economic boundaries.
 - **Axiom 2.** Everyone can have joyful, meaningful, and empowering mathematical experiences.